openscope/openscope/documentation/airport-guides/eddm.md

 |     BETOS    |       08R/26L       |   BETOS26  | BETOS08 |

 Note: To clear e.g. DLH123 onto the transition from ROKIL to runway 26R, the command would be `DLH123 route ROKIL.ROKIL26.EDDM26R`.
-Since this command can be too time-consuming in high traffic situations, the airport file has been modified in order to make it possible to clear an aircraft for the according transition using the `xh` command.
+Since this command can be too time-consuming in high traffic situations, the airport file has been modified in order to make it possible to clear an aircraft for the according transition using the `xh` command: `DLH123 xh`
-In the above-noted example: `DLH123 xh`

 ### Sectors Available in openScope